josh-hs-ko/Thesis/README.md

 #### Thesis.Prelude.Function
 This module defines pointwise equality of functions, which forms a setoid, and pointwise heterogeneous equality of functions.
-The category *Fun* of sets and functions is also defined here.
+The category `Fun` of sets and functions is also defined here.
-The unit type is proved to be terminal in *Fun*.
+The unit type is proved to be terminal in `Fun`.

 #### Thesis.Prelude.Function.Fam
-The category *Fam* of families of sets.
+The category `Fam` of families of sets.
-An isomorphism between two families of sets in *Fam* can be broken into isomorphisms between corresponding sets in the two families.
+An isomorphism between two families of sets in `Fam` can be broken into isomorphisms between corresponding sets in the two families.
-There is a canonical way of forming pullbacks in Fam, namely taking the set-theoretical pullbacks of the index set and corresponding sets in the families.
+There is a canonical way of forming pullbacks in `Fam`, namely taking the set-theoretical pullbacks of the index set and corresponding sets in the families.
-The forgetful functor from *Fam* to *Fun* preserves this pullback, and is hence pullback-preserving.
+The forgetful functor from `Fam` to `Fun` preserves this pullback, and is hence pullback-preserving.

 #### Thesis.Prelude.Function.Isomorphism
-Various ways to construct isomorphisms in *Fun*.
+Various ways to construct isomorphisms in `Fun`.

 #### Thesis.Prelude.Implication
 Implication forms a preorder.